dart-lang/language/working/sealed-types/feature-specification.md

 *Note that the grammar disallows `sealed` on a class marked `abstract`.
 All sealed types are abstract, so it's redundant to allow both modifiers.*

-**Breaking change:** Treating `sealed` as a built-in identifier means that existing code that uses `sealed` as the name of a type will no longer compile.
-Since almost all types have capitalized names in Dart, this is unlikely to be break much code.

 ### Static semantics

 It is a compile-time error to extend, implement, or mix in a type marked